 To the novel player, the double bounce rule in pickleball may seem silly.
 If your shot gets the ball over the net and within the boundaries of the court, why should it matter what happens during the first two shots?

 Mostly, the double bounce rule makes pickleball a playable and enjoyable sport.
 Consider the ramifications of eliminating the double bounce rule.
 If no such rule existed, then plays could stand at the ready, receive a serve, and immediately smash it out of the air in a way that no server could recover from.

 By applying the double bounce rule, the game is allowed to progress naturally and has the proper time and development period to establish a rally.
 In fact, because this rule exists, you might find yourself in some long – and ultimately, enjoyable – rallies that go back and forth for quite some time.

 By following the double bounce rule, both sides are at the same advantage to begin a point.
-From there, it is left up to the skill and strategy of each player, rather than the luck of being on the serving or receiving end.
+From there, it is left up to the skill and strategy of each player or team, rather than the luck of being on the serving or receiving end.

 Sports-related to pickleball, such as tennis or ping pong, may very likely be more familiar to athletes than pickleball itself.
 If that’s the case for you, you might find it difficult to adjust to some of the nuanced rules that pickleball presents.

 Though many of the rules in these sports overlap, the double bounce rule is one that differs.
 Therefore, can be hard to get the hang of.
 For example, many tennis players have long adopted the habit of serving the ball and immediately approaching the net to follow.
 When playing pickleball, you have to remember to stand back.
 This is because you have to wait for a second bounce, thus the pickleball double bounce rule.

 Once you adapt to these rules, you will see that pickleball is a rather enjoyable game.
 You can play with friends, family, and even in a club!

 Looking for more?
 Feel free to check out some of our other guides: